olvlab/CC-tapefromurl/README.md

 # tapefromurl
-Write data to a Computronics tape from URL without using disk space
+Write data to a Computronics tape from a specified URL without using disk space.

+Convert audio to the specified format at https://music.madefor.cc/ or https://remote.craftos-pc.cc/music/, or with a development build of FFmpeg.

-# Download
+## Download
 wget https://raw.githubusercontent.com/olvlab/tapefromurl/main/tapefromurl.lua

-# Usage
+## Usage
-Providing the tape drive ID is optional. tapefromurl (url) (tape drive id)
+**tapefromurl** url [side]
+- **url**: URL containing the .dfpwm file.
+- **[side]**: Peripheral name of the tape drive containing the tape itself.